|

 1941 pattern.
 In April of 1941 an order was issued to create a separate

-collar tab design specifically for Generalfeldmarschall,
+collar tab design specifically for the rank of Generalfeldmarschall,

-pattern collar tab in fine gold wire from the uniform of GFM von Manstein.
+fine gold wire and from the uniform of GFM von Manstein.
+This is the GFM

-This is the GFM collar tab design most commonly seen in period photos with
+collar tab design most commonly seen in period photos with its very curly and

-its very curly and ornate curled enhancements and the odd, pointed leading
+ornate curled enhancements and the odd, pointed leading edge.
+It’s entirely possible that one

-often seen on period photos.
-There
+one most often seen on period photos.

-do exist period variations of GFM tabs, though they are thought to be
+GFM tabs that have not been photo verified, though they are thought to be

-examples rendered by smaller firms to show off their craftsmanship. (private collection) |
+examples rendered by smaller firms to show off their craftsmanship, rather

 |